jsphwllng/jsphwllng.github.io/cv.md

 ReDI School of Digital Integration is a non-profit tech school providing migrants and marginalized locals free and equitable access to digital education.

 As a volunteer Python instructor, I teach in both the Python Fundamentals and Data Analytics tracks, helping students build essential coding skills and knowledge.

+Assisted in the development and progress of students on a 1:1 basis, nurturing growth and helping develop career opportunities.

 Coordinate with industry professionals to conduct mock interviews, equipping students with the confidence and preparation they need to excel in real-world job interviews.